zcemua0/comp0034-tutorials/README.md

 - Week 10 No mandatory content.
 This will be used for any additional activities or examples that might arise during weeks 6 to 9.

-## Completed examples
+## Examples
+Note these are based on the activities.
+They are examples of aspects of the teaching materials but they are NOT exemplars for the coursework.

-Completed examples of the Dash app activities: <https://github.com/nicholsons/comp0034-tutorial-apps-dash>
+Completed examples based on the Dash app activities: <https://github.com/nicholsons/comp0034-tutorial-apps-dash>

-Complete examples of the Flask app activities: <https://github.com/nicholsons/comp0034-tutorial-apps-flask>
+Completed examples of the Flask app activities: <https://github.com/nicholsons/comp0034-tutorial-apps-flask>